An alternative approach on the singular metric on a vector bundle: Introduction

-Let $M(E)$ be the set of all the smooth Hermitian metrics on $E$, let $M_{H}(E)$ be the set of all the singular Hermitian metrics in the sense of \cite{Rau15}, and let $M_{W}(E)$ be the set of all the singular Hermitian metrics defined above.
+More specifically, let $M(E)$ be the set of all the smooth Hermitian metrics on $E$, let $M_{R}(E)$ be the set of Raufi's singular Hermitian metrics, and let $M_{W}(E)$ be the set of all the singular Hermitian metrics in Definition \ref{d11}.
 We will show that \begin{theorem} Let $Y$ be a complex manifold, and let $E$ be a holomorphic vector bundle over $Y$.
-Then we have \begin{enumerate} \item $M(E)\subset M_{W}(E)\subset M_{H}(E)$. \item Let $M^{o}_{H}(E)$ be the set of all the singular Hermitian metrics $H$ in the sense of \cite{Rau15}, such that $H$ is non-degenerated on each fibre.
-Then $M_{W}(E)=M^{o}_{H}(E)$. \end{enumerate} \end{theorem}
+Then we have \begin{enumerate} \item $M(E)\subset M_{W}(E)$. \item When $\textrm{rank} E=1$, $M_{W}(E)$ equals to the set of all the singular metrics on a line bundle defined in \cite{Dem12}. \item Let $M^{o}_{R}(E)$ be the set of Raufi's singular Hermitian metrics $H$, such that $H$ is non-degenerated (as a Hermitian form) on each fibre.
+Let $M^{o}_{W}(E)$ be the set of all the singular Hermitian metrics $H$ defined above, such that $H$ is measurable.
+Then $M^{o}_{W}(E)=M^{o}_{R}(E)$. \end{enumerate} \end{theorem} Therefore our definition for the singular metric is a reformulation of Raufi's.
+This reformulation is necessary and plays a crucial role in the later part of our work.